swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Configure DVC to use the Storage Bucket

-Configure DVC to use the Storage Bucket on the chosen cloud provider.
+Configure DVC to use the Storage Bucket on the cloud provider.

 === ":simple-googlecloud: Google Cloud"